McGarrah Technical Blog

 While developing the jekyll-pandoc-exports plugin, I discovered that building the actual functionality was only half the battle.
 The real challenge was creating a professional release pipeline that could handle documentation, testing, and publishing automatically.
-This is Part 1 of a two-part series - here I’ll cover the infrastructure and automation challenges.
+This is Part 1 of a three-part series - here I’ll cover the infrastructure and automation challenges.
+In Part 2 I cover the plugin’s technical implementation, and in Part 3 I walk through integrating it into a real project and the bugs that surfaced.

 The Manual Release Hell